CiscoDevNet/terraform-provider-intersight/website/docs/d/config_exporter.html.markdown

 All export operations are captured as Exporter instances.
 Users shall use this Exporter mo to track the export operation progress.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_config_exporter.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `download_path`:(string) Pre-signed URL to download the exported package, if the export operation has completed successfully.
 Regenerated during a GET request, if the existing pre-signed URL has expired.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) An identifier for the exporter instance.
 * `status`:(string) Status of the export operation.* `` - The operation has not started.* `InProgress` - The operation is in progress.* `Success` - The operation has succeeded.* `Failed` - The operation has failed.* `RollBackInitiated` - The rollback has been inititiated for import failure.* `RollBackFailed` - The rollback has failed for import failure.* `RollbackCompleted` - The rollback has completed for import failure.* `RollbackAborted` - The rollback has been aborted for import failure.* `OperationTimedOut` - The operation has timed out.
 * `status_message`:(string) Status message associated with failures or progress indication.